Stragglethorpe

-The Lincoln Archives also contain the Hearth Tax of the village for 1662 & 1664.
+The Lincoln Archives also contain the Hearth Tax of the village for 1662 and 1664.
 The first list recorded Sir Richard Earle as being assessed for 10 hearths, and two years later being noted as having to pay tax for 13 hearths.
 The majority of the village had a single hearth while a couple of doubles were noted.

-There is a flat stone slab or ledger stone in the floor of the church near the altar, which commemorates the life of Richard Earle Bart., who died in March 1667.
-Because of continual wear through footfall over the years, it is now virtually illegible.
-Fortunately, the church was visited by William Monson on the 9th August 1833.
-He took the time to stand over the same stone slab and recorded the inscription upon it.

 Reading and transcribing the scores of inventories that are associated with Stragglethorpe, and stored in Lincoln Archives, can be most revealing.
 There is an inventory from 1680 for Thomas Yates, the term "Lady Earles Ground" is mentioned twice along with Cony Close.
 While it is unclear where Lady Earles Field is today, the whereabouts of Cony Close is well known.
 The second field to the south of the village, next to Stragglethorpe Lane, has always been known as "Cony Close".
 It also appears on a map of a transfer deed of over a hundred years ago.
 The name "Cony" has one wondering whether it was once a rabbit warren, but the answer most probably lies with the Earle family's original connection to the village.
 Namely that Augustine Earle's third wife (who bore him several children) was Francis Cony of Bassingthorpe near Grantham.
-She was sister to Sir Thomas Cony, who was probably one of the wealthiest and most influential men in the county of Lincolnshire in the late C16th.
+She was sister to Sir Thomas Cony, who was probably one of the wealthiest and most influential men in the county of Lincolnshire in the late 16th century.